 Date: Wednesday, July 14, 2021

 A Little Penobscot Valley History …

 Originally called the University of Maine branch, our branch was founded in 1924.
 Many familiar with the University of Maine will recognize buildings named after these charter members: Dr. Caroline Colvin, Dr. Ava Chadbourne, and Dr. Edith Patch.
 Later, in the 90’s, we became the Penobscot Valley Branch.
-Our branch now includes members from Bangor, Belfast, Holden, Newburgh, Old Town, Orrington, Orono, and Topsham.
+Our branch now includes members from Bangor, Belfast, Bradley, Deer Isle, Holden, Newburgh, Old Town, and Orono.

 Special Recognition …

 Members and former members Mary Cathcart, Ruth Lockhart, and Katherine Musgrave have received the Maryann Hartman Award at the University of Maine, These annual awards recognize women whose works inspire others and raise awareness of contemporary women’s accomplishments.

 Maine Women’s Hall of Fame